Contents

 A custom DPC (Device Policy Controller) is an EMM-developed application that runs on the device and directly calls Android's device management APIs.
 The EMM builds, maintains, and distributes this app - examples include Omnissa Workspace ONE Intelligent Hub, Ivanti's MDM agent, SOTI MobiControl, and IBM MaaS360.

 With a custom DPC, the EMM's own app is the Device Owner or Profile Owner on the device.
 It receives policy from the EMM server and enforces it locally using DevicePolicyManager and related platform APIs.
-App distribution is managed through the Google Play EMM API.
+Historically, app distribution was managed through the Google Play EMM API.

 This gives the EMM direct control over the enforcement layer, but also means they are responsible for keeping up with Android platform changes, handling compatibility across Android versions, and maintaining the DPC app itself.